Quansight/ibis-benchmark/ibis_benchmark/nyc_taxi/README.md

 - Two of the `yellow` taxi raw data files had a small number of rows containing extra columns.
 I discarded these rows
 - The official NYC neighborhood tabulation areas (NTAs) included in the census tracts shapefile are not exactly what I would have expected.
 Some of them are bizarrely large and contain more than one neighborhood, e.g. "Hudson Yards-Chelsea-Flat Iron-Union Square", while others are confusingly named, e.g. "North Side-South Side" for what I'd call "Williamsburg", and "Williamsburg" for what I'd call "South Williamsburg".
 In a few instances I modified NTA names, but I kept the NTA geographic definitions
 - The shapefile includes only NYC census tracts.
 Trips to New Jersey, Long Island, Westchester, and Connecticut are not mapped to census tracts, with the exception of the Newark Airport

-## TLC summary statistics

-There's a Ruby script in the `tlc_statistics/` folder to import data from the TLC's [summary statistics reports](https://www1.nyc.gov/site/tlc/about/aggregated-reports.page):

-`ruby import_statistics_data.rb`

-These summary statistics are used in the [NYC Taxi & Ridehailing Stats](https://toddwschneider.com/dashboards/nyc-taxi-ridehailing-uber-lyft-data/) dashboard

-## Taxi vs. Citi Bike comparison

-Code in support of the post ["When Are Citi Bikes Faster Than Taxis in New York City?"](https://toddwschneider.com/posts/taxi-vs-citi-bike-nyc/) lives in the `citibike_comparison/` folder

 ## 2017 update